 Historians of ideas are used to paying attention to philosophers.
 These people are the famous or forgotten “authors,” the heroes of philosophy.
 These heroes are certainly important figures, but for their ideas to reach audiences, a team of supporters had to work very hard to spread those ideas in a form that could survive and be circulated.
 These supporters are intellectual agents worthy of close study in their own right.
 They include workers in the book trades: translators, printers, binders, publishers, and booksellers.

 Spinoza is a good example of the importance of these agents.
 In 2013 there was an exciting announcement in Spinoza studies.
-Two MA students in Amsterdam (Trude Dijkstra and Rindert Jagersma) made public their discovery of the printer of Spinoza’s Theological-Political Treatise.
+Two MA students in Amsterdam (Trude Dijkstra and Rindert Jagersma) made public their discovery of the printers of Spinoza’s Theological-Political Treatise.
 Details and background about the discovery are available in an article listed below.
-While the Treatise’s printer was a mystery for centuries (Nadler summarizes earlier conjectures on p.
+While the Treatise’s printers were a mystery for centuries (Nadler summarizes earlier conjectures on p.
 219 and p.
 264 n11), its publisher and chief bookseller has been well-known for quite some time.
 He was the Collegiant-Mennonite Jan Rieuwertsz Sr. (ca. 1616-1687) — not to be confused with his son, who was also a publisher, Jan Rieuwertsz Jr. (ca. 1652-1723).
 The former was active as a publisher from 1644-1685.

 A valuable source for intellectual historians is the list of works any given publisher deemed worthy of production and sale.
 Profit was certainly a key motivation for most publishers.
 For some, however, making a point was as important as making money — and sometimes was even important enough to risk ruin.
 Rieuwertsz is a good example of a philosophically motivated publisher, as is demonstrated by his dangerous, clandestine efforts to coordinate the release of Spinoza’s Treatise (see Jonathan Israel’s account in Radical Enlightenment).